qxxxb/vim-searchhi/README.md

 - Smooth integration with standard search as well as other search-enhancing plugins (e.g. [vim-anzu], [vim-asterisk]).
 - Behaves appropriately in Visual mode.
+- Highlighting is toggled predictably when switching buffers and windows.
 - Autocommands are provided and executed when highlighting is turned on and off.
-- Stray highlights are removed from inactive windows and tabs.

 ## Quick start